Resources on volunteering

 (Important: Please read the Disclaimer note at the end of this page before using these resources)

-Listed here are common templates for use by volunteers and NGOs.
-While these are free and open for any non-commercial usage, please do acknowledge our volunteers and us for making these available.
-Suggested acknowledgement: Link from your website and communication mediums (newsletter, social media); mention iVolunteer and template name in the printed or digital output based upon these.
-Sharing is Caring
+Listed here are common resources for use by volunteers, NGOs, citizen groups and communities.
+While these are free and open for any non-commercial usage, please do acknowledge our volunteers and iVolunteer for making these available.
+We recommend using the below statement on your website, newsletter, emailer or social media when sharing the resource.

 Annual Report Templates